0xbitx/DEDSEC_ZARA/README.md

 Together these stages convert a self-documenting Python implant into a purpose-built, analysis-resistant artifact: a payload whose strings are invisible until execution, whose imports and dangerous calls no longer answer to grep, and whose numeric constants no longer sit in plain sight.
-The final, optional Nuitka
-+ UPX stage closes the loop by compiling that obfuscated source into a packed, standalone ELF — removing the Python source (and any recoverable `.pyc` bytes) from the equation entirely and further frustrating static unpacking and reverse engineering.
+Nuitka then compiles that obfuscated source into a standalone ELF binary, removing the Python source (and any recoverable `.pyc` bytes) from the equation entirely, and UPX packs the result to further frustrate static unpacking and reverse engineering.

 > This is a **research and defense-orientation** project.
 It models real evasion
 > techniques so analysts can recognize them, engineers can build detections, and